MertKalkanci/MertKalkanci/README.md

 # **MERT KALKANCI**

 👋 I'm Mert, I have  **4 years of experience with Unity**.
-My focus area for the past few years has been about Game developement, AR and AI.
+My focus area for the past few years has been about ML, Game developement and AR .

 ## [**Experience & Projects**](https://www.youtube.com/playlist?list=PLVwfoXw967RMdR2YwTD68kd8p7GShOcJl)